mcgilldinglab/DOLPHIN/README.md

 2. **Alternative Splicing Analysis**:
    This section explains the alternative splicing analysis performed as described in the manuscript.
 For a detailed tutorial, please refer to the [Alternative Splicing Analysis](./tutorial/step6_alternative_splicing_analysis.ipynb).

+### Exon-Level Differential Gene Analysis

+For a detailed walkthrough of the exon-level differential gene analysis, please follow this [tutorial](./tutorial/step7_2_EDEG_analysis.ipynb).